Combinatorial Exploration of Multidrug Polyspecificity in Efflux Pumps

 \subsection{Phenomenology}

-Efflux pumps (EPs), particularly those belonging to the Resistance-Nodulation-Division (RND) superfamily (e.g., AcrB-TolC), play crucial roles in multidrug resistance (MDR) in clinically relevant Gram-negative bacteria including \textit{Escherichia coli}, \textit{Klebsiella pneumoniae}, and \textit{Acinetobacter baumannii}.
-A key feature of these pumps is their ability to expel a wide range of chemically unrelated substrates (also known as \emph{polyspecificity}), including antibiotics~\cite{Du18}.
+Efflux pumps (EPs), particularly those of the Resistance-Nodulation-Division (RND) superfamily (e.g., AcrB--TolC), play a central role in multidrug resistance (MDR) in clinically relevant Gram-negative bacteria such as \textit{Escherichia coli}, \textit{Klebsiella pneumoniae}, and \textit{Acinetobacter baumannii}.
+A hallmark of these systems is their ability to expel chemically diverse substrates (\emph{polyspecificity}), including many antibiotics~\cite{Du18}.

 The binding and transport mechanisms of these substrates have been primarily studied in {efflux pumps} from \textit{E. coli} and \textit{K. pneumoniae} (i.e., AcrB), where both the sequences and structural similarities are high ($>90\%$).
 Significant questions, however, arise when considering how other pumps in Gram-negative bacteria (e.g., AdeB, AdeH, AdeJ, and MexB) bind and transport a wide range of similar substrates despite their low sequence similarity~\cite{JCJC23,Meier}.

 Our current understanding of the binding and transport of a wide range efflux pump substrates has primarily been based on traditional methods and using \textit{E. coli}'s AcrB pump as the role model.
 Substrate polyspecificity has typically been assessed one drug molecule at a time or by individually generating or selecting specific mutants~\cite{Save02}.
-This approach has made it challenging to develop new inhibitors targeting key efflux pumps and to rescue or modify existing antibiotics that are susceptible to efflux pumping.

-An innovative and systematic approach to generate combinatorial permutations among key RND efflux pumps (hereafter EP-hybrids) from clinically relevant bacteria would be relevant to advance the field of antimicrobial resistance by understanding the overlapping transport mechanisms of different substrates (i.e., polyspecificity) among RND pumps; thus far being essential for creating new efflux pump inhibitors and improving the efficacy of existing antibiotics to combat MDR bacteria.
+While successful in specific cases, these methods provide limited insight into the global principles governing polyspecificity and hinder the systematic design of inhibitors or modified antibiotics capable of evading efflux.

+We propose instead a combinatorial exploration of sequence space, generating hybrid proteins (EP-hybrids) from multiple RND pumps.
+This approach aims to reveal shared and hidden mechanisms of substrate transport and to provide a basis for rational inhibitor design.